 What is Disk Drill?

-Disk Drill can help you recover lost files on your Mac or Windows computer.
+Disk Drill is designed to help you recover lost files on your Mac or Windows computer.
 You may be missing crucial files because you accidentally deleted them, formatted the wrong drive, or your drive became corrupt.

 Additionally, you can use the program to free up space on your drives.
 When you delete a file or format a drive, the data isn’t actually removed from the drive.
 What is removed is the directory information that tells the operating system the name of the file and where to find the data.
 In time, as you save new files, the data will be overwritten.

 No, it isn’t.
-I ran and installed Disk Drill on my macOS Sierra based iMac.
+I ran and installed Disk Drill on my iMac.
 A scan using Bitdefender found no viruses or malicious code.

 Yes, it is safe to use.
 There are a few times you need to exercise care when using the program.
 When creating a boot drive, you’ll be asked to format the drive.
 Be sure to select the correct drive, because all the data on that drive will be lost.